EarthScope/rover/docs/commands.md

 ### Compact

-    rover compact [--compact-list]
+    rover compact  [--all] [--compact-list]

     rover compact (file|dir)+ [--no-recurse] [--compact-list]

 Remove (or simply log) duplicate data and then index the file.

-When no argument is give all files in the local store are processed.
+When no argument is give all modified files in the local store are processed.
+To force all files, use `--all`.

 When a directory is given, all files contained in that directory are processed, along with the contents of sub-directories, unless `--no-recurse` is specified.

 If `--compact-list` is given then details of duplicate data are printed to stdou, but no action is taken.